Validator FAQ

 application application key.

-# Is there a minimum amount of Atoms that must be delegated to be an active (=bonded) validator?
+# Is there a minimum amount of ATOM that must be delegated to be an active (bonded) validator?

 Delegators are free to choose validators according to their own subjective criteria.
-This said, criteria anticipated to be important include:
+Selection criteria includes:

-- Amount of self-delegated Atoms: Number of Atoms a validator self-delegated to themselves.
-A validator with a higher amount of self-delegated Atoms has more skin in the game, making them more liable for their actions.
+- Amount of self-delegated ATOM: Number of ATOM a validator self-delegated to themselves.
+A validator with a higher amount of self-delegated ATOM indicates that the validator is sharing the risk and experienced consequences for their actions.

-- Amount of delegated Atoms: Total number of Atoms delegated to a validator.
-A high voting power shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
-Bigger validators also decrease the decentralisation of the network, so delegators are suggested to consider delegating to smaller validators.
+- Amount of delegated ATOM: Total number of ATOM delegated to a validator.
+A high voting power shows that the community trusts this validator.
+Larger validators also decrease the decentralization of the network, so delegators are suggested to consider delegating to smaller validators.

-- Commission rate: Commission applied on revenue by validators before it is distributed to their delegators.
+- Commission rate: Commission applied on revenue by validators before the revenue is distributed to their delegators.

-- Track record: Delegators will likely look at the track record of the validators they plan to delegate to.
-This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.
+- Track record: Delegators review the track record of the validators they plan to delegate to.
+This track record includes past votes on proposals and historical average uptime.

 # Do validators need to be publicly identified?

 No, they do not.
-Each delegator will value validators based on their own criteria.
-Validators will be able to register a website address when they nominate themselves so that they can advertise their operation as they see fit.
-Some delegators may prefer a website that clearly displays the team operating the validator and their resume, while others might prefer anonymous validators with positive track records.
+Each delegator can value validators based on their own criteria.
+Validators are able to register a website address when they nominate themselves so that they can advertise their operation as they see fit.
+Some delegators prefer a website that clearly displays the team operating the validator and their resume, while other validators might prefer to be anonymous validators with positive track records.

 # What are the responsibilities of a validator?